Groupe Bull

 Bull SAS (also known as Groupe Bull, Bull Information Systems, or simply Bull) is a French computer company headquartered in Les Clayes-sous-Bois, in the western suburbs of Paris.
 The company has also been known at various times as Bull General Electric, Honeywell Bull, CII Honeywell Bull, and Bull HN.
 Bull was founded in 1931, as H.W.
 Egli - Bull, to capitalize on the punched card technology patents of Norwegian engineer Fredrik Rosing Bull (1882–1925).
-After a reorganization in 1933, with new owners coming in, the name was changed to Compagnie des Machines Bull (CMB).
+After a reorganization in 1933, with new investors coming in, the name was changed to Compagnie des Machines Bull (CMB).
 Bull has a worldwide presence in more than 100 countries and is particularly active in the defense, finance, health care, manufacturing, public, and telecommunication sectors.

 History

 Origins

-On 31 July 1919, a Norwegian engineer named Fredrik Rosing Bull filed a patent for a "combined sorter-recorder-tabulator of punch cards" machine that he had developed with financing from the Norwegian insurance company Storebrand.
+On 31 July 1919, Norwegian engineer Fredrik Rosing Bull filed a patent for a "combined sorter-recorder-tabulator of punch cards" machine that he had developed with financing from the Norwegian insurance company Storebrand.
 Storebrand integrated his device into its operations in 1921.
 The following year Bull sold his second machine to the Danish insurer Hafnia who had learned of the technology through an article in an insurance trade magazine.
-At the time of Bull's death of cancer in 1925 at the age of 43, a dozen of his machines had been sold to different companies throughout Europe.
+At the time of Bull's death from cancer in 1925 at the age of 43, a dozen of his machines had been sold to different companies throughout Europe.
 The commercial and technical development of the machines continued under the direction of Bull's childhood friend and long-time collaborator Reidar Knutsen along with his brother Kurt Andréas Knutsen.

-As the business grew several outside investors were brought in, leading to the incorporation of the company H.W.
+As the business grew, several outside investors were brought in, leading to the incorporation of the company H.W.
 Egli Bull in 1931.
 In 1933, more investors joined and the company changed its name to Compagnie des Machines Bull, a name it would keep until 1964.